noccss/Stage_Sudoku_Test/README.md

 ## Sudoku Rules
 Sudoku is a number-placement puzzle.
 The objective is to fill a 9x9 grid with digits so that each column, each row, and each of the nine 3x3 subgrids (also known as regions or boxes) contain all of the digits from 1 to 9.

+## Usability
+Press the space bar to fill and complete Sudoku.

 ## How to Install
 Before running the Sudoku solver, ensure you have the following dependencies installed: